 Sifnos Tower of Katavati

-Although there are many theories about the purpose of these towers, it is believed that they are watchtowers to warn islanders if any sea-borne threat is perceived especially from pirates.
-It is also said to house women and children during an attack and store food supplies.
+Although there are many theories about the purpose of these towers, it is believed that they functioned as watchtowers to warn islanders of any seaborne threat.
+Over the years, they must have also served as a place of refuge for women and children during enemy attacks, and as storehouses for food and supplies.

 DISCOVER MORE ABOUT SIFNOS